magento/merchdocs/.github/PROCESS_GUIDELINES.md

 Currently, we test internal links and markdown linting.
 In the future, we plan to expand tests to include external links and spell checking.

-We use private CI/CD stack and do not provide outside access to it.
+We use a private CI/CD stack and do not provide outside access to it.

-Every pull request to the `master` branch must pass tests before it can be merged.
+Every pull request to the `master` or `2.3-production` branch must pass tests before it can be merged.
 When a pull request is ready for tests, a member of the admins team must add the test trigger phrase to the pull request as a comment.
 The trigger phrase is "_running tests_".
-By approving a pull request, you are signalling an admin that the pull request is ready for tests.
+The approval of a pull request signals an admin that the pull request is ready for tests.
+If the test fails, the admin will apply any additional commits to fix the issue(s).

 ## Projects